micaya00/qr-code-component/README.md

 }
 ```

--Using Box Shadow and its 4 values
+- Using Box Shadow and its 4 values
 ```css
 div {
     box-shadow: 0 1px 5px hsl(212, 45%, 89%);